Back to Top

 Wizards of the Coast has indicated that the primary purpose for the new DMG, however, is really to reorganize content, making it easier to use by both new and existing DMs to get started and find what they’re looking for.
 In addition to the updated layout and content, the book will also include new artwork, maps and indexes.

-Notably, the new DMG will also be released as part of the 50th anniversary celebration of Dungeons & Dragons itself, slated for 2024.
+Notably, the new DMG will also be released as part of the 50th anniversary of Dungeons & Dragons, which has been taking place over the course of 2024.

 Is the new DMs Guide still 5th edition?